Babe Ruth Bio And Facts

 As a teenager, Babe Ruth married his first wife, Helen Woodford, who was just 16 years old at the time.
 Soon after, they adopted a daughter named Dorothy.
 However, the two got divorced after Ruth was found to have cheated on and neglected Woodford multiple times throughout their marriage.
 Not long after she died, Babe Ruth would go on to marry actress Claire Hodgson, who also had a daughter named Julia.

 - Babe Ruth was first a very talented left-handed pitcher.
-Only later did he become a right outfielder.
+Only later did he become an outfielder.

-- His real name is Geroge Herman Ruth.
+- His real name is George Herman Ruth.

-- He won three world series in his 6 years with the Boston Red Sox.
+- He won three World Series in his six years with the Boston Red Sox.

 - For most of his young life, Babe Ruth was a troublemaker.
-So much so that although he was not an orphan, his parents sent him to a boarding school for orphans.
+His parents even sent him to a boarding school for orphans even though he himself was not an orphan.

 - Ruth was one of the first players to be inducted into the Baseball Hall of Fame.

-- Boston sold Babe Ruth for $100,000, the most amount of money at the time ever paid for a player.
+- Boston sold Babe Ruth to the Yankees for $125,000, the most amount of money at the time ever paid for a player.

 How much money was Babe Ruth sold to the Yankees for?